 Description:

-In the context of career transitions for professional athletes, what role does networking play in securing new job opportunities?
-How can athletes effectively build and leverage professional connections to facilitate a smooth transition into industries outside of sports?
+How can athletes effectively build and leverage professional connections to facilitate a smooth transition into industries outside of sports??

 Identify key industry contacts early - waiting too long risks missing timely opportunities.
 Prioritize quality over quantity in connections; superficial networks often yield low return on time invested.
 Leverage existing athlete-related platforms and alumni groups for trusted introductions, reducing cold outreach failures.